junxit/us-congress-code/title-16/chapter-2/sec-545b.md

 - **(d)** *Administration*
   - **(1)** *In general* The Secretary shall administer the Scenic Recreation Area in accordance with this section and the laws (including regulations) applicable to the National Forest System.
   - **(2)** *Opal Creek Management Plan*
-    - **(A)** *In general* Not later than 2 years after the date of establishment of the Scenic Recreation Area, the Secretary, in consultation with the advisory committee established under subsection (e)(1) of this section, shall prepare a comprehensive Opal Creek Management Plan (Management Plan) for the Scenic Recreation Area.
+    - **(A)** *In general* Not later than 2 years after the date of establishment of the Scenic Recreation Area, the Secretary, in consultation with the advisory committee established under subsection (e)(1), shall prepare a comprehensive Opal Creek Management Plan (Management Plan) for the Scenic Recreation Area.
     - **(B)** *Incorporation in land and resource management* Upon its completion, the Opal Creek Management Plan shall become part of the land and resource management plan for the Willamette National Forest and supersede any conflicting provision in such land and resource management plan.
 Nothing in this paragraph shall be construed to supersede the requirements of the Endangered Species Act [16 U.S.C.
 1531 et seq.] or the National Forest Management Act or regulations promulgated under those Acts, or any other law.
     - **(C)** *Requirements* The Opal Creek Management Plan shall provide for a broad range of land uses, including—
       - **(i)** recreation;